 Token expiration

 Session tokens expire after 1 hour.
-When a token expires, you receive a 401 Unauthorized error response.
+When a token expires, you receive a401 Unauthorized error response.

 Handling token expiration

-When you receive a 401 error, your integration should automatically:
+When you receive a 401 error, your integration should automatically:- Retry authentication: Call the

-2. Retry the original request: Use the new token to retry the request that failed
+POST /loginendpoint again to obtain a new token - Retry the original request: Use the new token to retry the request that failed

 Where to go next

-Now that you understand authentication, continue with these guides:
+Now that you understand authentication, continue with these guides:Create a Fulfillment Order

 Start the fulfillment process by creating orders for your customers.